stupidmankind/BYpassDoc/docs/source/commands/exceladdworksheet.rst

 Description
 -----------

 This command adds a new Excel Worksheet.
-Use this command when you want to add a new worksheet to an Excel Instance
+Use this command when you want to add a new worksheet to an Excel Instance.

 Parameters
 ----------

 **Instance Name**
-	Indicate the instance name for the selected workbook
+	Indicate the instance name for the selected workbook.

 **Sheet Name**
-	Indicate the name of the sheet to add
+	Indicate the name of the sheet to add.